 Almost 60,000 Phone Calls Answered: Our Information & Assistance Call Center guides people to the resources and information they need.

-CARF and AIRS Accredited: Accredited by both the Commission on Accreditation for Rehabilitation Facilities (CARF) and the Alliance of Information and Referral Systems (AIRS)—our accreditations show our commitment to quality.
+AIRS Accredited: Accredited by the Alliance of Information and Referral Systems (AIRS)—our accreditation show our commitment to quality.

 The Area Agency on Aging 1-B is part of a national network of Area Agencies on Aging that was created by an act of Congress, called the Older Americans Act, in 1974.
 There are over 600 Area Agency on Aging across the nation, and they are all charged with the same thing—delivering services to seniors at the local level.
 Think of AAAs as the boots-on-the-ground of senior services—connecting to seniors at the county, city and neighborhood level.
 Each geographic area of the country has an Area Agency on Aging assigned to serve it.
 The state of Michigan has 16 Area Agencies on Aging serving its older adults, with the Area Agency on Aging 1-B serving the largest region—both in terms of geography and population.